-Although an emphasis on the importance of “Access to Culture” forms an integral part of the European Agenda for Culture, to date no cohesive policy vision has been elaborated by the EU concerning this.
-The Culture Platform on Access to Culture was set up to reflect the Commission’s interest to develop the issue of “Access to Culture” further in its working agenda.
+Although an emphasis on the importance of “Access to Culture” formed an integral part of the European Agenda for Culture from 2007, no cohesive policy vision had been elaborated by the EU concerning this.
+The Culture Platform on Access to Culture was set up to reflect the Commission’s interest to develop the issue of “Access to Culture” further in its agenda.

-The Culture Platform on Access to Culture aims at enhancing access to culture within education, cultural production and participation on the one hand, and strives for the promotion of its mainstreaming in public policies at European, National and Sub-National level on the other.
-Having identified three main topics of work, the Culture Platform on Access to Culture has created respective working groups with open membership:
+The Culture Platform on Access to Culture aimed at enhancing access to culture within education, cultural production and participation on the one hand, and strived for the promotion of its mainstreaming in public policies at European, National and Sub-National level on the other.
+Having identified three main topics of work, the Culture Platform on Access to Culture had created respective working groups with open membership:

 Working Group on Education and Learning

-The Working Group on Education and Learning analyses the benefits of exchange and the synergy between education, learning and culture as well as the role that cultural participation plays in diverse settings.
+The Working Group on Education and Learning analysed the benefits of exchange and the synergy between education, learning and culture as well as the role that cultural participation plays in diverse settings.